sunnysideup/silverstripe-flush/docs/en/INDEX.md

 ```

-and then you can also do (note that we make use of FlushNow having been added to MyClass).
+and then you can also do:

 ```php